jguadagno/jguadagno.github.io/_posts/2017-05-17-using-sendgrid-and-email-are-not-being-delivered-to-hotmail-outlook-live-msn-com-recipients.md

 ### But what about the replies to @Hotmail.com

-I'm glad you are still with me :).
+I'm glad you are still with me :smile:.
 This part is the easy part.
 Essentially, I added '_noreply@desertcodecamp.com_' as the ToAddress and added '_jguadagno@hotmail.com_' as the ReplyTo.
 As shown here.

 ```cs
 string apiKey = ConfigurationManager.AppSettings["SendGrid.ApiKey"];